Little Magnetic Book: Relative polynomial localizations in the phase space

 We infer that, for all $k$:

 Moreover, we also deduce:

 from which we find:

 \end{proof} We also need a control of the derivatives with respect to $\sigma$.
-The next lemma is left to the reader as an exercise. \begin{lem} For all $m,n, k$, there exist $h_{0}>0$ and $C(m,n,k)>0$ such that for all ${h\in(0,h_{0})}$:
+The next lemma is left to the reader as an exercise (take successive derivatives of the eigenvalue equation and estimate commutators by induction).
+Roughly speaking, it states that $\sigma$, $\tau$, $D_{\sigma}$ and $D_{\tau}$ are bounded. \begin{lem} For all $m,n, k$, there exist $h_{0}>0$ and $C(m,n,k)>0$ such that for all ${h\in(0,h_{0})}$:

 for $v_{h}\in\mathcal{F}_{N}(h)$. \end{lem} We now establish partial Agmon estimates with respect to $\sigma$ and $\tau$.
 Roughly speaking, we can write the previous lemmas with $\rho v_{h}$ and $D_{\rho} v_{h}$ instead of $v_{h}$.